bigdatagenomics/mango/scripts/release/README.md

 This document describes how to make an Mango release.

 First, make sure you have:
-- Manually update the mango-python and mango-viz versions
+- Manually update the mango-python and mango-pileup versions

 Setup your environment:
 1. Copy (or incorporate) the settings.xml file to ```~/.m2/settings.xml```